mmseng/code-compendium/README.md

 If you do not already have access to a project linked below and are interested in getting access, please contact me per the above.
 Some projects are already public, some are not, so try the links first.
 For projects hosted on gitlab.engr-illinois.edu, you must sign in there at least once, so that your account will be generated and can be granted access.

 ## Compendium
-The following is a list of the major scripts/modules/projects I've made, roughly organized by their current location and purpose.

  | Description | Home | Type | Language | Visibility | Reviewed for sensitivity |
  | ----------- | ---- | ---- | -------- | ---------- | ------------------------ |